dlcv/fdelacruz-vank-api-rest/README.md

 #### GET /api/v1/client/
-Get all the clients registered on the API
+Get all the clients registered on the API.

+The header must contain a valid token value.

 #### GET /api/v1/client/{id}
-Get one the clients registered on the API searching by his ID
+Get one the clients registered on the API searching by his ID.

+The header must contain a valid token value.

 #### PUT /api/v1/client/{id}
 Update one of the client registered on the API searching by his ID.
 You must send in the request body this fields: